9 Capital gain or capital loss ‒ Instructions

 Amounts to be added to the selling price: Fill in this line if you have received compensation for damage (for loss or damage to the property you sold) during the year of the sale, or during five years preceding that year.
 Report the share of the amount of compensation that you did not use to repair or renew the damaged property.
-Read more about compensation to be added to the selling price (in Finnish and Swedish only).
+Read more about compensation to be added to the selling price (available in Finnish and Swedish, link to Finnish).

 4.12 Amounts to added to the acquisition price: Report any items to be added to the acquisition price.
 For example, if you have sold your share in a general or limited partnership, you can add the positive balance of a private account to the acquisition price.
-Read more about disposing of a share in a company (in Finnish or Swedish only).
+Read more about disposing of a share in a company (available in Finnish and Swedish, link to Finnish).

 4.13 Amounts to be added to the capital gain/loss: Report any amounts to be added to the capital gain or capital loss.
 If you have sold a forest property, the capital gain or capital loss amount should be adjusted by adding that part of a forest deduction made during your holding period corresponding to no more than 60% of the acquisition price.

 If you have sold your share in a general or limited partnership, the capital gain or capital loss amount should be adjusted by adding the negative balance of a private account, i.e. the sum of cash withdrawals made during the period of your partnership if these have exceeded the sum total of your investment in the partnership and your profit share.
-Read more about disposing of a share in a company (in Finnish or Swedish only).
+Read more about disposing of a share in a company (available in Finnish and Swedish, link to Finnish).

 Date and sign the form.
 Also give your daytime telephone number.